 - Tear or split around the anal canal (an anal fissure)

 - Narrowing of the digestive tract (a stricture)

-What types of laboratory tests can be used to help diagnose CD?
+What types of laboratory tests can be used to help diagnose inflammatory bowel disease?

-After the taking the patient’s medical history and performing the physical examination, the healthcare provider may ask the patient to provide small samples of blood and stool for further testing.1,2,4 These tests can be used to help detect whether there is inflammation or infection present in a person’s body that may be caused by CD.
-They can also be used to help find out if the inflammation or infection is the result of some cause other than CD.
+After the taking the patient’s medical history and performing the physical examination, the healthcare provider may ask the patient to provide small samples of blood and stool for further testing.3,4,6 These tests can be used to help detect whether there is inflammation or infection present in a person’s body that may be caused by IBD.
+They can also be used to help find out if the inflammation or infection is the result of some cause other than IBD.

-What kinds of procedures are used to help diagnose CD?
+What kinds of procedures are used to help diagnose inflammatory bowel disease?

-Healthcare providers may recommend further diagnostic procedures based on the results of the patient’s medical history, physical examination, and laboratory tests.
-1,2,4 Although a patient’s symptoms and the results of laboratory tests can aid in the diagnosis of CD, diagnostic procedures are needed to detect more specific signs of the disease inside a patient’s digestive tract.
+Healthcare providers may recommend further diagnostic procedures based on the results of the patient’s medical history, physical examination, and laboratory tests.2-4 Although a patient’s symptoms and the results of laboratory tests can aid in the diagnosis of IBD, diagnostic procedures are needed to detect more specific signs of the disease inside a patient’s digestive tract.

 Endoscopy procedures allow a healthcare provider to look inside a patient’s digestive tract using a tiny camera and light that are attached to a very thin, flexible tube inserted into the body.
 The most common type of endoscopic procedure used to diagnose IBD is colonoscopy.

 Diagnostic imaging and scanning use technology to capture an image or some other kind of representation of the inside of a person’s body.
 For people who may have IBD, these techniques can be used to analyze parts of the body outside of the digestive tract, as well as parts of the digestive tract that cannot usually be reached by endoscopy procedures.